tomjdickson/File-Group/readme.md

 # File-Group

-This is script was developed to easily view files for a co-worker.
+This is script was developed to easily pull all files to a root directory.